 Santiago Gonzalez is currently a PhD student at the University of Texas at Austin.
 He is part of the Neural Networks Research Group, working with Dr. Risto Miikkulainen, with research focussing on neuroevolution and metalearning.

 While pursuing his MS in Computer Science from the Colorado School of Mines, Gonzalez was working with Dr. Tracy Camp.
-His thesis research focussed on lightweight time synchronization for wireless sensor networks.
+As part of his thesis research, he developed a lightweight time synchronization protocol for wireless sensor networks.